Tire

 Another way to check your tire pressure without a gauge is to load your car with a heavy object.

 Next, you need to load your car with the object.
-If you notice the tire bulges more than 10%, it means it needs to be inflated.
+If you notice more than 10% of the tire bulges, it needs to be inflated.

 You also like: How Long Can A Car Sit On A Flat Tire?